Coleus: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Forskolin stimulates the production of cAMP, which causes the opening of calcium channels and the increase in intracellular calcium concentrations, thereby enhancing the contractility of heart muscles and blood vessels.
-It thus strengthens cardiovascular functions.
+Forskolin stimulates the production of cAMP which causes the opening of calcium channels and the increase in intracellular calcium concentrations, which strengthens the contractility of cardiac and vascular muscles.
+It thus enhances cardiovascular functions.

 Usages associés